architapathak/FactFinder/README.md

 ```
 source newenv/bin/activate
 ```
 You can now work with this environment to install dependencies for the web app.
-To exit the virual environment, simply run `deactivate` command.
+To exit the virual environment, simply run `deactivate` command from anywhere.

 ## Installing/Downloading Dependencies
-Once inside the project directory, the following command can be used to install dependencies as mentioned in **requirements.txt** file
+Once inside the project directory on virtual environment, the following command can be used to install dependencies as mentioned in **requirements.txt** file

 ```
 pip3 install -r requirements.txt
 ```

 The webapp also requires GoogleNews word2vec vectors for Clickbait predictions.
-The embeddings can be downloaded and copied to correct location by using following commands:
+The embeddings can be downloaded and copied to correct location by using the following command:

 ```
 wget -P /modules/models/ -c "https://s3.amazonaws.com/dl4j-distribution/GoogleNews-vectors-negative300.bin.gz"
 ```
-Note that this will take around 5 minutes.
+Note that the size of this file is 1.5G and will take around 5 minutes to download.

 Finally, you would also require nltk `punkt` and `stopwords` packages that can be downloaded by using the following commands:
 ```